 I was convinced that as long as it was ‘good enough' I could just improve it later, once I knew way more vocabulary and was able to formulate basic sentences.

-As I began to interview more and more succesful polyglots I realised just how wrong, and even backwards this way of thinking was.
+As I began to interview more and more successful polyglots I realised just how wrong, and even backwards this way of thinking was.

-Another reason why it's a bad idea to defer pronunciation is that it's extremely hard to understand what people are saying, if your brain cannot differentiate certain sounds.
-This could be the front and back wovels of Finnish and Hungarian or it could be the variety of s-sounds in the Russian language.
+Another reason why it's a bad idea to defer pronunciation is that it's extremely hard to understand what people are saying if your brain cannot differentiate certain sounds.
+This could be the front and back vowels of Finnish and Hungarian or it could be the variety of s-sounds in the Russian language.